Davidson Institute – Timeline

 - The Davidson Academy announces an online high school option for the 2017-2018 academic year.

-- Davidson Academy’s online campus opens for profoundly gifted students living anywhere in the United States.
+- Davidson Academy Online school opens for profoundly gifted students living anywhere in the United States and Canada.

 - Establishment of the Explore program, which offers rigorous online year-long, middle school courses for qualified applicants.

 - Celebrating 20 years of the Young Scholars program.

 - 20th annual Fellows ceremony takes place.

 - The first virtual REACH Summer Seminar program is held, a weeklong summer camp for Young Scholars between 11 and 13 years old.